 Tooshlights is an IOT technology that addresses one of the biggest pain points in the public restroom experience: long lines and the awkward experience of having to peek under stalls to see if they are free.
-I was responsible for designing an analytics dashboard that would prioritize answering questions that would be impossible to see with the naked eye.
+I was responsible for designing an analytics dashboard that would be a tool for facility managers, that would prioritize answering questions that would be impossible to see with the naked eye.

 As a user I should:

 - be able to toggle between different incoming data for each facility